Terms of Service

 8. Termination

 For the cloud service, either party may terminate at any time.
 We may suspend or terminate your access if you violate these Terms.
-Upon termination, your data will be deleted after a reasonable period.
+Upon termination, your data will be permanently purged within thirty (30) days, except where retention is required by applicable law.
 You may request immediate deletion by contacting support@clawvisor.com.

 9. No Warranty